composer/composer/doc/00-intro.md

 We are simply stating that our project requires some `monolog/monolog` package, any version beginning with `1.2`.

+## System Requirements

+Composer requires PHP 5.3.2+ to run.
+A few sensitive php settings and compile flags are also required, but the installer will warn you about any incompatibilities.

+To install packages from sources instead of simple zip archives, you will need git, svn or hg depending on how the package is version-controlled.

+Composer is multi-platform and we strive to make it run equally well on Windows, Linux and OSX.

 ## Installation - *nix

 ### Downloading the Composer Executable